lollilol/linux-minecraft-server-startscript/README.md

 # Startscript for a minecraft server.
-A customizable, basic script to start your minecraft server.
+A customizable, basic bash script to start your minecraft server.

 ## Overview
 Features: